yogeshprasad/wavefront/README.md

 ### Overview
 - [ ] Size of the Overview should be `70px`
-- [ ] Summary of the technology.
-No generic links to external products.
 - [ ] `documentation` should not be in the hyperlink
 - [ ] Remove `Edit link` form right top corner